My name is Moira Bentley and I became a governor at Lea Primary School in 2015.

 I am John Swindells I have always lived in the Larches area attending Larches primary school and Ashton Secondary school.
 I have been a governor at Lea since the early 1990’s.
 I first became a parent governor when my eldest son was in year 4.
 My three children attended Lea and all got a great grounding at the school, before going on to obtain University Degrees.I worked all my working life as a Fabricator at BNFL Springfields before taking early retirement.
 I became a Preston City councillor in 2000.
 I was Mayor of Preston in 2008 – 09 and I am currently Deputy Leader of Preston City Council.

 Hello, my name is Andrea Hull and I became a co-opted governor for Lea Community Primary School in April 2015.
-Although I am new to the role of governor I hope to learn and try hard in helping support the school in its future development.
+Since then my role has changed to Staff Governor since becoming a Teaching Assistant in School in September 2018.
+I hope to learn and try hard in helping support the school in its future development.
 I think that along with the other governors, the dedicated school staff and the continued support of the parents, the children of Lea Community Primary School will be able to thrive.

 Hello, my name is Lesley Crook and I joined the governing body in October 2016.
 It is an absolute privilege to take on this new role.
 I am committed to using and developing the wide ranging skills and expertise I have built up over a 43 civil service career to the benefit of the school and to work effectively and enthusiastically with the governing body to ensure its continued success.